tystar86/apiary_license_check/README.md

 Please see the [requirements.txt](https://github.com/tystar86/apiary_license_check/blob/master/requirements.txt) for libraries you need to install.

-## Quick Start 1
+### Quick Start 1

 1. Create a file called `auth_key.txt` with Github token in the same directory.

-2. Run interactive configuration:
+2. Run:

     ```shell
     $ python3 license_check.py
     ```

-3. In console you will get some basics results, for more details please see the created file with DateTime stamp `license_check`.
+3. In console you will get some basics results, for more details please see the created file `license_check_%Y-%m-%d_%H:%M:%S`.
       ```
       ### Console output